pawellski/simplecoin/README.md

 - add miner that searches candidate block and propagate it
 ### realization:
 The blockchain structure was implemented in *blockchain.py* file as linked list and bases on block class (implemented in *block.py*).
 Structure is responsible for adding candidate block to the blockchain, storing blockchain and reading it after start app.

+The message generator was implemented in *message_generator.py* file.
+It generates the messages, signes them and broadcasts to other nodes in network.
+The default time interval, with the generation process is performed, is 5 seconds.
+Diffrent interval can be given in request body.
 ### API:
 - blockhain verification

   `GET /verify-blockchain`

+- start message generator

+  `POST /start-generator`
+    content [optional]:
+    - json format with body {"interval" : n}, where n is integer value that represents a time interval

+- stop message generator

+  `POST /stop-generator`

 ---
 ## authors